Tuesday, April 21, 2026

 A Gut Feeling

 I noticed two things.
-If it is inconvenient or contrary to what he wants, Trump won't listen to people who know what they're talking about.
-His closest advisors decline to offer any advice for fear of making him angry.
-They are all sycophants.
+First, if it is inconvenient or contrary to what he wants, Trump won't listen to people who know what they're talking about.
+Second, his closest advisors decline to offer any advice for fear of making him angry.
+The Trump cabinet is not made up of the best and the brightest.
+The chairs are filled with sycophants desperately clinging to power.
 A sycophant is a self-seeking, servile flatterer; fawning parasite.
 They tell Trump that he is tall and tan, and wise and intelligent.
 Not to mention those great ties.

 From The NYTimes: